 iStats is probably the best alternative to Task Manager on Mac, it provides instant updates on what applications are using the resources of your Mac.
 Moreover, iStats for Mac also provides visual graphs for almost all the applications and activities, which makes it easier for the user to understand.
 Give it a try if you’re looking for a Task Manager alternative on Mac.

 The inbuilt Activity Monitor component of Mac is sufficient for those who simply want to terminate an application or activity.
-Power users who are looking for a way to monitor their PC closely and in real-time can check out the iStats application.
+Power users who are looking for a way to monitor their PC or windows closely and in real-time can check out the iStats application.

 I hope we’ve covered pretty much everything regarding the Task Manager on Mac.
 In case if you have anything else to ask, feel free to drop it in the comment section below.